As cold as it is, the sun is out and it is starting to feel like spring!

 Though The Emperor is the patriarch of the deck, he does not represent patriarchy in the pejorative; instead, he provides balance and sustainability.

-Similarly, the fours of the Minor Arcana are helpful in dismantling patriarchal, capitalist, and linear structures.
+Similarly, the fours of the Minor Arcana are helpful in giving us a stable foundation to grow.
 They each provide a framework for self-care, restoration, and replenishment.

 The suit of Wands is ruled by fire.
 The Wands teach us about our inner flame, our passion, and our hustle.

 Under this full Pink Moon, the Four of Wands can help you structure the restorative passion of play into your life, for this season, and the year ahead.

 How Much Fun Can You Make It?

 “The creation of something new is not accomplished by the intellect but by the play instinct.” ~ Carl Jung

 The Four of Wands has been showing up in my client reading a lot lately, and I am excited to share my thoughts on it with you today.
 It is a very fun card!
 Interestingly though, experiencing the energy of this card usually requires overcoming some skepticism and resistance.